-Electro-Migration (EM) is a physical phenomenon related to excessive current density within wires and vias.
-EM had become a major concern in advanced process technologies where the geometrical dimension of wires and vias shrank into very small dimensions such that they became highly susceptible to the negative effect of electrical current stress.
+EM is a physical phenomenon related to excessive current density within wires and vias.
+EM became a major concern in advanced process technologies when the geometrical dimension of wires and vias shrank to very small dimensions, making them highly susceptible to the negative effect of electrical current stress.
 This stress is induced by the force of conduction electrons and metal ions.
-When the force of conduction electron reaches a certain strength level, it may tear atoms from boundary of the metal and transport them in the direction of the current flow.
-When such current force is kept constant for a long time or when there are frequent current flows, the wire may become malformed.
-One may consider to switch the current directions in order to ease the problem, but experiments indicate that it has only minor impact on the overall reliability issues; e.g. wire disconnect or significant change in the wire resistance.
-When such an issue occurs even on a single wire, it may result in the overall chip failure.
-It should also be noted that geometrical granularity of wires play a major role in susceptibility to EM where smaller wire granularity encourages higher EM forces.
-Therefore, we expect that EM will continue to be a major challenge in semiconductors as we leverage new advanced process technologies ([18]).
+When the conduction electrons exert a certain total force, it may tear atoms from the boundary of the metal and transport them in the direction of the current flow.
+If such current force is maintained for a long time or if current flows frequently, the wire may become malformed.
+To ease the problem, one may consider occasionally reversing the current direction, but experiments indicate that such a strategy only weakly affects the overall reliability issues (e.g., wire disconnect or significant change in the wire resistance).
+The occurrence of such an issue, even on a single wire, may result in overall chip failure.
+Note also that the geometrical granularity of wires plays a major role in susceptibility to EM, with greater granularity facilitating greater EM forces.
+Therefore, we expect EM to continue to be a major challenge in semiconductors as we integrate new advanced process technologies [18].

-In EM study done by Black ([6]), a formula for the EM mean time to failure, MTTF, was introduced:
+Black [6] derived the following formula for the EM mean time to failure (MTTF):

-MTTF= AJn∙eEaKT
+MTTF= AJneEakBT

 Equation 1 - EM MTTF

-Where A is a constant, J is the current density, Ea is the activation energy, n is a scaling factor, K is the Boltzmann constant and T is the temperature.
-It can be observed that the MTTF is exponentially dependent on temperature.
-In fact, higher temperature accelerates the EM negative effect since it weakens the wire’s atom connections by making them even more sensitive to EM forces.
-Since many new applications, and in particular control systems such as in automotive or robotics are required to operate at high thermal conditions of 105-125C; this induces even much higher EM susceptibility that will be highly challenging to mitigate during the IC implementation and signoff.
+where A is a constant, J is the current density, Ea is the activation energy, n is a scaling factor, kB is the Boltzmann constant, and T is the absolute temperature.
+The MTTF depends exponentially on temperature; in fact, higher temperature accelerates the negative effect of EM because it weakens the atomic bonds in a wire by making them even more sensitive to EM forces.
+Because many new applications, and in particular control systems (e.g., in the automotive or robotics fields), are required to operate at high temperatures of 105–125 °C, this induces much greater susceptibility to EM that will be highly challenging to mitigate during IC implementation and sign-off.

-In addition to the temperature effect, [6] and [14] formulated the current density in metals J, as:
+In addition to the temperature effect, Refs.
+[6,14] express the current density J in metals as

-J=C∙VVDDW∙H∙p∙f
+J=CVDDWHpf

 Equation 2 - Current Density

-When C is the wire capacitance, W/H are the metal width/height, VDD is the operating voltage, f is the clock frequency, and p the switching probability, also known as the toggle rate.
-In order to meet the reliability requirements, 2 additional design rules constraints are usually enforced by advanced process technology design rules ([24]):
+where C is the wire capacitance, W and H are the metal width and height, respectively, VDD is the operating voltage, f is the clock frequency, and p is the switching probability, also known as the toggle rate.
+To meet the reliability requirements, two additional design-rule constraints are usually imposed by advanced process technology design rules [24]:

-The current applied on every wire should be less or equal to the peak current allowed by the process technology.
+The current applied in every wire should be less than or equal to the peak current allowed by the process technology.

-The current flow over a wire needs to be calculated using RMS (root mean square).
-It should be notes that using an average current will not be useful for EM analysis since usually the average current is 0.
-This is due to the fact that the number of charge carries is equal when charging and discharging an electrical junction.
-Further study on RMS current can be found in [24].
+The current flow in a wire must be calculated by using the root mean square (RMS).
+Note that the use of an average current is not useful for EM analysis because the average current is usually zero since the number of charge carriers is the same when charging or discharging an electrical junction.
+More details on RMS current are available in Ref.
+[24].

-For advanced process technologies, RMS current has become a very significant cause for EM reliability concerns due to the incredibly shrinking dimension of metals and vias.
+For advanced process technologies, RMS current has become a very significant concern for EM reliability because of the incredibly small dimensions of wires and vias.